-Mega Review: Includes Ivanov, Nora, and Mass Production variants
+Mega Review: Available in Ivanov, Nora, and mass production variants

 Packaging & Extras: (5/5)

-The SV-51 toys come in boxes in the same style packaging Yamato introduced with their 1/48 VF-1 series, including the opening flip-top lid that lets you check out the toy without removing it.
+Yamato reused the packaging for their 1/48 line of VF-1 toys for the 1/60 scale SV-51.
+The box is about 37 x 36 x 14.5 cm large and features a flip-top lid that lets you check out the toy without removing it.
 Much better use of the space of those boxes is made here, the toy itself is so big it had to be positioned diagonally.
 Inside you get the following:

 Charm & Collectability: (3/5)